Nazarian24/Directory_Watcher/README.md

 5. Volia, Enjoy your directory watcher where all changes to a directory will be written to a file

 ## Features
+- Tons of Defensive Programming, (Trying to reduce chances of code breaking)
+- Edge Casing to handle unique problems
+- Simplicity and Speed with optimized code

+# Thank you for reading!